inbo/tutorials/content/tutorials/spatial_standards_raster/index.md

 GeoTIFF standard, in [a separate post](../../articles/geospatial_standards/) on this website.

+In short, the GeoTIFF format is ideal for exchange, publication, interoperability & durability and to open science in general.

 ## How to make and use GeoTIFF files (`*.tif`)

 ### Making a mono-layered GeoTIFF file from a `RasterLayer` R object